TeachBooks/deploy-book-workflow/README.md

 Once created during a successful build action, an existing cached environment will be found and reused unless two specific criteria are met: 1) a book build is required (replacing the cached build artifact), _and_ 2) the `requirements.txt` file is changed.
 Requirements for a "book build" are described in the next section.

-Note that any change to the `requirements.txt` file will trigger creation a new environment, not necessarily one that specifies the version number of a package.
+Note that any change to the `requirements.txt` file will trigger creation of a new environment, not necessarily one that specifies the version number of a package.

+Note that Specifying package version numbers explicitly and updating them via [Dependabot](https://teachbooks.io/manual/favourites/features/update_env.html) is an excellent way to ensure that environments in the DBW are always up to date and this issue is avoided.

+If you are _not_ using Dependabot and are not able to get your packages updated when the DBW is running, delete the cache manually and rerun your GitHub Actions job (go to Actions tab, then looking for the "Caches" section under the "Management" pane on the left hand side of the screen).

 ### Cached Build Artifacts